 according to which, if any, of them has responsibility for a register relating to the relevant property;

-“relevant property” means property of a kind affected by this Division, whether it is an estate or interest in land or any other property.
+relevant property means property of a kind affected by this Division, whether it is an estate or interest in land or any other property.

 84. By-laws under Government Railways Act 1904 section 23 continue